JNJ3D/CWS-plugin-8bit/README.md

 # CWS-plugin-8bit
-This is CWS plugin 8bit version, work on Chitubox up ver1.5x .
+This is CWS plugin 8bit version.
+This plugin software is work on Chitubox v1.5x for output CWS slicer file.